IRDG Awards 2026

 More details on the award and the application process can be found here:- https://www.irdg.org/awards/chalmers-and-dent-award

-The Francis Dunstan Travel Award was established to recognise and support an outstanding PhD student to present their research to an international audience at the major international conference on vibrational spectroscopy each year, which in 2025 will be ICAVS in Xiamen, China (December).
+The Francis Dunstan Travel Award was established to recognise and support an outstanding PhD student to present their research to an international audience at the major international conference on vibrational spectroscopy each year, which will be in ICORS, Istanbul, Turkey (August 2026).
 The Award will consist of £500 towards travel to attend the conference.

 Please note that in order to be eligible, the candidate must have attended a meeting of the IRDG in the 3 years prior to the year of the award, and still be a registered PhD student at the time of the conference presentation.